What is the Best Life Insurance for Children?

 Get quotes in just seconds

 If you are interested in children's life insurance as an investment then there are other options which may give greater value for money depending on your tolerance for risk.
 Aside from standard funds and investment vehicles, you could choose to purchase a registered education savings plan (RESP) which is geared specifically to paying for your children's tuition.
-If you are concerned that a life event might prevent them from being able to work as an adult then you could look into buying a registered disability savings plan (RDSP).

 It is not possible to buy term life insurance for a child as this type of policy has a 'term limit'.
 You are only able to buy whole life insurance for a child.